MicrosoftDocs/SupportArticles-docs/support/mem/configmgr/failed-to-find-folder-or-file-error.md

 ## Symptoms

-When you do site maintenance to move a Configuration Manager site database to a new standalone instance of Microsoft SQL Server, or to a new SQL Server AlwaysOn availability group, the Configuration Manager setup process fails and generates error messages that resemble the following in the ConfigMgrSetup.log.
+When you do site maintenance to move a Configuration Manager site database to a new standalone instance of Microsoft SQL Server, or to a new SQL Server Always On availability group, the Configuration Manager setup process fails and generates error messages that resemble the following in the ConfigMgrSetup.log.

 Error message 1